RickStrahl/BlogPosts/2020-03/Web-Connection-7.10-is-here/WebConnection710IsHere.md

 * `web.AspNetHandler.config`
 * `web.DotNetCore.config`

 which are configured for the application and can be swapped into the live `web.config`.
-Typically you only use this for a production site swapping `web.FotnetCore.config` into the production `web.config` file for IIS hosting.
+Typically you only use this for a production site swapping `web.DotnetCore.config` into the production `web.config` file for IIS hosting.

 The `Launch.prg` file has been updated to make it easier to launch in different modes more easily.
 If you haven't used `Launch.prg` before, it provides application launching with a single command that: